dghubble/gologin/README.md

 ## Contributing

-Please consider contributing additional auth providers!
-The ContextHandlers for oauth1 and oauth2 should make it easy to add a package for OAuth1 and OAuth2 providers.
+Please consider contributing additional auth providers, typically by composing the `oauth1` or `oauth2` `ContextHandlers`.

-Also, `gologin` strives to use the defacto standard API libraries for User/Account models and verify endpoints.
-Tumblr and Bitbucket don't seem to have good ones yet so tiny internal API clients are used.
+Also, `gologin` aims to use the defacto standard API libraries for User/Account models and verify endpoints.
+Tumblr and Bitbucket don't seem to have good ones yet.
+Tiny internal API clients are used.

 See the [Contributing Guide](https://gist.github.com/dghubble/be682c123727f70bcfe7).

 ## Motivations

 Package `gologin` is focused on the idea that login should performed with small, composable handlers just like any other sort of middleware.
+It addresses frustrations with the design of [goth](https://github.com/markbates/goth) and [gomniauth](https://github.com/stretchr/gomniauth).

-In my own web apps, I primarily use `http.ServeMux` as a mux and `ContextHandler` or `http.Handler` for handlers. `ContextHandler` is the extension of `http.Handler` to pass a `golang.org/x/net/context` Context.
-For more info, see the [Go Context blog post](https://blog.golang.org/context), [article](https://joeshaw.org/net-context-and-http-handler/) on handlers, and [Talk on Context Plumbing](https://vimeo.com/115309491).
+In my own web apps, I primarily use `ContextHandler` or `http.Handler` handlers. `ContextHandler` is the extension of `http.Handler` to pass a `golang.org/x/net/context` Context which is advantageous for a number of reasons.

-`gologin` addresses frustrations with the design of [goth](https://github.com/markbates/goth) and [gomniauth](https://github.com/stretchr/gomniauth).
+For info on contexts, see the [Go Context blog post](https://blog.golang.org/context), [article](https://joeshaw.org/net-context-and-http-handler/) on handlers, and [Talk on Context Plumbing](https://vimeo.com/115309491).

 ## License